KennedyRyan-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles Displays contents of two files
-4-lastlines Displays the last 10 lines of a file 5-firstlines Displays the first ten lines of a file
+4-lastlines Displays the last 10 lines of a file 5-firstlines Displays the first ten lines of a file 6-third_line Displays the third line of a file